 Chinese Culture Night at WaterFire celebrating the 10th Anniversary of the Confucius Institute

 Confucius Institute partners from all over New England will be joining WaterFire all evening long!
-Headquartered in Beijing, China, the Confucius Institute is a global education network dedicated to teaching Chinese language and culture, and promoting understanding on China worldwide.
-Five Confucius Institutes in New England, Confucius Institute at Bryant University, Confucius Institute at University of Rhode Island, Confucius Institute at UMASS Boston, Confucius Institute at University of New Hampshire, and Confucius Institute at Central Connecticut University, jointly sponsor the Chinese Culture Night at WaterFire event, to celebrate the 10th Anniversary of the Confucius Institute, and to mark the achievements of advocating the culture diversity in the New England Region.
+Headquartered in Beijing, China, the Confucius Institute is a global education network dedicated to teaching the Chinese language and culture and promoting understanding of China worldwide.
+Five Confucius Institutes in New England, Confucius Institute at Bryant University, Confucius Institute at the University of Rhode Island, Confucius Institute at UMASS Boston, Confucius Institute at the University of New Hampshire, and Confucius Institute at Central Connecticut University, jointly sponsor the Chinese Culture Night at WaterFire event, to celebrate the 10th Anniversary of the Confucius Institute, and to mark the achievements of advocating the cultural diversity in the New England Region.
 All Confucius Institute partners will be sharing Chinese Culture all evening long:

 - 5:30 p.m. – 6:45 p.m.: Prior to lighting The Confucius Institute will be hosting very special performances highlighting Chinese culture and performance art including a Chinese Dragon Dance performance on the basin stage in Waterplace Park.